AkhilKondapaneni/FlinkTutorials/src/main/java/org/psyncopate/flink/state/management/README.md

 - **Execution Environment**: Sets up the Flink execution environment.
 - **Checkpointing**: Enables checkpointing for fault tolerance with `CheckpointingMode.EXACTLY_ONCE`.
 - **State Backend**: Optionally sets the state backend to RocksDB.
-- **Data Stream**: Generates a stream of numbers and processes them to calculate a running sum.
+- **Data Stream**: Generates a stream of numbers and processes them and prints them.
 - **Output**: Writes the processed results to a text file.

 ### Docker Compose